-This crockpot gluten free chili made with green chilies is the BEST (and a super easy) chili recipe!
+This crockpot gluten free chili made with green chilies is the BEST (and a super easy) gluten free chili recipe!

 SCROLL DOWN FOR THE RECIPE FOR THE BEST GLUTEN-FREE CROCKPOT CHILI